mavzerburak0/100-days-of-code/log.md

 **Thoughts:** The more I work with DOM-related stuff, the more I feel like there needs to be an easier way to generate all this.
 I am sure all these frameworks out there will make my life much easier and I can't wait to learn about them.
 Fortunately, React JS section is coming up soon.

 **Link to work:** None

+### Day 46: March 1, 2021

+**Today's Progress**:

+* Improve To-Do list project

+**Thoughts:** It feels like this will be my longest and most complicated project yet.
+However I am confident that I will finish it this week and I am surprised that everything goes well without many issues.
+I guess it shows that I am learning and improving day by day.

+**Link to work:** None